basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

     {% if "bc" in features %}
         The starter kit is equipped with a Board Controller.
 This controller provides a virtual serial port.
 The board controller is enabled via a GPIO pin.

         By default, this pin is enabled.
-It can be disable by passing `BC_ENABLED=0` to the compiler.
+You can disable the board controller module by passing `DISABLE_MODULE=silabs_bc` to the `make` command.

         **Note:** to use the virtual serial port, ensure you have the latest board controller firmware installed.
     {% else %}